ProjectLibertyLabs/siwf/docs/src/SDK/Android.md

 )
 ```

+`authRequest` requires the [Signed Request Payload](../Actions/Start.html#step-1-generate-the-signed-request-payload) in either `base64url` encoded or structured form.

 ## 3. Handling Authorization Callbacks

 Update your `AndroidManifest.xml` with your own intent filters for authentication callbacks.
+Then, use a `BroadcastReceiver()` to receive the authorization code with `AuthConstants.AUTH_INTENT_KEY`.
 Example:

 ```xml
 <activity